decaporg/decap-cms/website/content/docs/nextjs.md

 3. If you'd like to allow one-click login with services like Google and GitHub, check the boxes next to the services you'd like to use, under **External providers**.
 4. Scroll down to **Services > Git Gateway**, and click **Enable Git Gateway**.
 This authenticates with your Git host and generates an API access token.
 In this case, we're leaving the **Roles** field blank, which means any logged in user may access the CMS.
 For information on changing this, check the [Netlify Identity documentation](https://www.netlify.com/docs/identity/).

+### Celebrate!
+Great job - you did it!
-Open your new Netlify site, and navigate to ```/static/admin```.
-Sign up for an account (or use GitHub), and login to Netlify CMS.
-Congratulations - you can now manage your cat list!
+Open your new page from Netlify URL, and navigate to ```/static/admin```.
+If you did everything correct in the previous step, you should now be able to sign up for an account, and log in.

+Congratulations - you can finally manage your new list of cats!